 It's practically an inevitability that a company will at some point be hiring in a remote team to work on a business project.
 Whether it's a brand new app for the company, or a whole bespoke-built software suite to improve productivity, there will come a time when the company will be considering the possibilities of outsourcing a remote team.

 This is of course a wise decision.
-Offshoring development to a location like Russia will save you thousands – but it's natural to have concerns about how workflows will be managed and how adequate communication will be accomplished.
+Offshoring development to a location like Eastern Europe will save you thousands – but it's natural to have concerns about how workflows will be managed and how adequate communication will be accomplished.

 Here at EDISON Software Development Centre, we've been providing remote team working for many years, and in that time have learnt exactly what it takes to keep communications streamlined between teams and our end clients to ensure all individuals are kept 100% in the loop about all aspects of the project.
 From daily updates to weekly calls and a plethora of productivity and team management apps, here's how we streamline communication between development teams and clients all around the world.